Volunteering at RISE

-Volunteer opportunities include supporting our client and visitor reception, counselling, running groups, supporting service users on a 1:1 basis and providing behind the scenes support for RISE.
+Volunteer opportunities include supporting our client and visitor reception, data analysis, administration, counselling, running groups, supporting service users on a 1:1 basis and providing behind the scenes support for RISE.
 We’re also keen to hear from anyone with ideas for roles we’re not currently offering.
 You can find out about current volunteering opportunities here.

 Peer mentors are a type of volunteer who use their own experience of service to provide support and advocacy for current service users.
 Peer mentors are stable,former service users.
 Our training and placements provide opportunities for personal development and growth and provide career pathways for individuals with a history of substance misuse and criminal behaviour.

 Peer mentors are trained to support new and former service users as they try to overcome addiction and make changes in their lives.
 Peer mentors provide a positive role model and active support for others just starting out in their road to recovery, helping individuals to consider their options and supporting them to achieve their goals.